insurify/multi-tag-drilldown-input/CONTRIBUTING.md

 1. Fork the repository and get development running on your computer.
 2. Install the npm development dependencies by the command `npm install` on the project folder (Assumes you already have NodeJS installed).
 3. Replicate the issue you're trying to fix or spec out the feature you're trying to add.
 4. Change the code to fix the bug or add the feature.
-All changes should happen in the relevant `src/js/*.js` and `src/css/*.css` files.
+All changes should happen in the relevant `src/js/*.js` and `src/scss/*.css` files.
-5. Build the code by running `npm run build` or `gulp`.
+5. Build the code by running `gulp`.
-6. Run the test cases by running `npm test` or `gulp test`, you can also add more test cases based on your new change.
-7. Verify that your fix or feature works.
+6. Verify that your fix or feature works.
-8. Commit your changes with an informative description.
+7. Commit your changes with an informative description.
-9. Open a pull request to the repository with your new commit and a descriptive message about what the PR does.
+8. Open a pull request to the repository with your new commit and a descriptive message about what the PR does.

 ## Reporting bugs